proycon/gecco/README.md

 A generic modular framework for spelling correction.
 Aimed to quickly build a complete context-aware spelling correction system given your own data set.
 Most components will be language independent and trainable from a source corpus, training is explicitly included in the framework.
-The frameworks aims to easily extendible, modules can be written in Python 3.
-Moreover, the framework is scalable and distributable over multiple server.
+The framework aims to easily extendible, modules can be written in Python 3.
+Moreover, the framework is scalable and distributable over multiple servers.

 The system can be invoked from the command-line, as a Python binding, as a RESTful webservice, or through the web application (two interfaces).